Pravinraj-404/Smart-Height-and-Weight-Measurement-System/README.md

 # 🤝 Contributing

-Contributions, ideas, and improvements are always welcome.
+Contributions, ideas and improvements are always welcome.

 Feel free to fork this repository and submit a Pull Request.